All posts

 Check Now

 Step 2: Good standing loss.
-The LLC falls out of good standing with the state.
-This means the LLC cannot file annual reports, cannot register in other states, and may be unable to enforce contracts in court.
+Your LLC drops out of good standing.
+No annual reports, no registering in other states, and courts may refuse to enforce your contracts.

 Step 4: Reinstatement costs.
-Reinstating a dissolved LLC costs $200-500+ depending on the state, plus all back fees, plus penalties.
-In Delaware, a voided LLC incurs $200 in penalties plus $300/yr in back franchise taxes for every year the entity was not in good standing, plus a $200 reinstatement fee.
-A Delaware LLC that was voided for two years would cost approximately $1,000+ to reinstate.
+Getting a dissolved LLC back costs $200-500+ depending on the state, plus back fees and penalties.
+In Delaware, a voided LLC owes $200 in penalties plus $300/yr in back franchise taxes for every year it was out of good standing, plus a $200 reinstatement fee (Delaware Division of Corporations).
+Two years voided?
+Expect $1,000+.

-The timeline from "no registered agent" to "dissolved LLC" can be as short as 90 days in some states.
-The practical consequence for a non-resident founder: if you forget to renew your registered agent and the state notices go to a defunct address, the first indication of a problem may be a bank or payment processor freezing the LLC's account because the entity no longer exists on the state registry.
+The whole sequence from "no registered agent" to "dissolved LLC" can take as little as 90 days.
+I've seen the real-world version of this: a founder forgets to renew, the notices go to a defunct address, and the first sign of trouble is a bank freezing the LLC's account because the entity no longer shows up on the state registry.

 How much does a registered agent cost?

-Registered agent costs range from $0 (first year, bundled with formation) to $359/yr for ongoing service.
+Anywhere from $0 (first year, bundled with formation) to $359/yr for ongoing service.
+The year-2 price is what actually matters.

 ServiceYear 1 costYear 2+ costNotes